Approximate Completely Positive Semidefinite Factorizations and their Ranks: Abstract

 \section{Abstract}

-In this paper we provide an approximation for \textit{completely positive semidefinite (cpsd)} matrices with cpsd-rank bounded above (almost) independently from the cpsd-rank of the initial matrix.
+In this paper we show the existence of approximate \textit{completely positive semidefinite (cpsd)} factorizations with a cpsd-rank bounded above (almost) independently from the cpsd-rank of the initial matrix.
 This is particularly relevant since the cpsd-rank of a matrix cannot, in general, be upper bounded by a function only depending on its size.

 For this purpose, we make use of the Approximate Carath\'eodory Theorem in order to construct an approximate matrix with a low-rank Gram representation.
 We then employ the Johnson-Lindenstrauss Lemma to improve to a logarithmic dependence of the cpsd-rank on the size.